mzattera/predictive-powers/README.md

 # predictive-powers

-**`predictive-powers` is a library to easily create autonomous [agents](https://mzattera.github.io/predictive-powers/#agents) using generative AI (GenAI) services.
+**`predictive-powers` is a library to easily create autonomous [agents](#agents) using generative AI (GenAI) services.
-It has been featured in a chapter of the book "[Ultimate ChatGPT Handbook for Enterprises](https://www.amazon.com/Ultimate-ChatGPT-Handbook-Enterprises-Solution-Cycles-ebook/dp/B0CNT9YV57)" which I co-authored with Dr. Harald Gunia and Karolina Galinska.**
+An early version of this library has been featured in a chapter of the book "[Ultimate ChatGPT Handbook for Enterprises](https://www.amazon.com/Ultimate-ChatGPT-Handbook-Enterprises-Solution-Cycles-ebook/dp/B0CNT9YV57)" which I co-authored with Dr. Harald Gunia and Karolina Galinska.**

 Advantages of using this library:

-  1. Adds an abstraction layer for GenAI capabilities, this allows to plug-in different providers seamlessly and reduces amount of code needed to access these capabilities.
+  1. Adds an abstraction layer for GenAI capabilities, this allows to plug-in different providers seamlessly (see "[Services](#services)" below) and reduces amount of code needed to access these capabilities.

   2. Hides a lot of the underlying API complexity.
 For example:

-     * Automated handling of context sizes, with exact token calculations.
+     * Automated handling of context sizes.

      * Automated handling of chat history, with customizable length.

-     * Uniform interface to add tools (function calls) to models, regardless the mechanism they use (e.g. single or paralllel function calling for OpenAI models).
+     * Uniform interface to add tools (function calls) to models, regardless the mechanism they use (e.g. function calling and tool calling for OpenAI models are treated in the same way).
      This includes a modular approach to adding tools to agents.

-     * Multi-part chat messges that support using files, images or tool (function calls) through same API.
+     * Multi-part chat messages that support using files and images through same API.

-  3. Still allows direct, low-level, access to underlying API from Java.
+	 * Automated scaling down and caching of images in chats, tailored to each service provider, to reduce latency and costs.

-  4. Provides access to several capabilities in addition to chat completion, including image generation, STT, TTS, and web search.
+  3. Provides access to several capabilities in addition to chat completion, including image generation, STT, TTS, and web search.

-  5. Provides a serializable in-memory vector database.
+  4. Provides a naive serializable in-memory vector database.

-  6. Offers methods to easily read, chunk, and embed textual content from web pages and files in different formats (MS Office, PDF, HTML, etc.).
+  5. Offers methods to easily read, chunk, and embed textual content from web pages and files in different formats (MS Office, PDF, HTML, etc.).

 The below example is a one-liner to chat with GPT.